grincc/grin-wallet-api-tutorial/readme.md

 ## Receiving a transaction

-A Slate contains its own separate representation of Grin's internal Transaction object, this object is encoded within the Slatepack Message therefore the first step is to decode the slatepack.
+A Slate contains its own separate representation of Grin's internal Transaction object, this object is encoded within the Slatepack Message; therefore, the first step is to decode the Slatepack.
 To get the Slate from the Slatepack Message, we need to call `slate_from_slatepack_message` like this:

 ```json
 {